albertywu/enumerate/README.md

 ## enumerate-words
-a human-friendly enumeration of words
+A human-friendly enumeration of words.
+No oxford comma ;)

 ## install
 `npm install enumerate-words`